Page 1 | Page 2 | Page 3 | Page 4

 • It is advisable to have at least 1.0mm of bone around the implant.
 Therefore, an advisable bone width is 5.5mm to comfortably accommodate a 3.5mm implant, unless ridge splitting or grafting techniques are employed to widen the site.

-• In the anterior maxilla, it is advisable to place 4.5mm wide or wider implants, especially when the use of an angled abutment is intended.
+• In the anterior maxilla, it is advisable to place MAX 2.5™ Implants.

 • The width of the alveolar bone may be assessed with a periodontal probe or caliper.
 It is advisable to have 1.0mm of bone around an implant for a long-term favorable prognosis.